David Torres (footballer, born 2003): Club career

 Born in Valladolid, Castile and León, Torres was a Real Valladolid youth graduate.
 He made his senior debut with the reserves on 25 September 2021, coming on as a late substitute in a 4–2 Primera División RFEF away loss against Cultural y Deportiva Leonesa.

 Torres made his first team debut on 12 November 2022, starting in a 2–0 away win over UD Barbadás, for the season's Copa del Rey.
 His professional debut occurred the following 4 January, as he replaced Juanjo Narváez late into a 1–0 loss at Deportivo Alavés, also for the national cup.

+Torres made his first La Liga appearance on 21 January 2023, starting in a 3–0 away loss to Atlético Madrid.
+On 27 July, after Valladolid's relegation to Segunda División, he renewed his contract until 2026 and was definitely promoted to the main squad.

+International career

+In September 2021, Torres was called up to the Spain U-19 national team for two friendly matches against Mexico.
+He made his debut on September 3, coming on as a substitute in the 78th minute of a 5-1 victory.
+He started the second match on September 5, which Spain won 3-2.